Skip to main content

 On-site Support

 Students will be supported by our full-time director, Maria José Lopez Pozo, who has been with the program for more than 25 years.
-Maria José Lopez Pozo is a Madrid-based professor that not only works with our students on all aspects of their study abroad experience (questions, concerns, illnesses, and homestays) but also teaches one of the required courses for our students.
-She is assisted by a part-time assistant.
-Both Maria José and her assistant will help students get acclimated to their new surroundings and direct them to the appropriate personnel or office that can assist them with any questions they may have.
+Maria José Lopez Pozo is a Madrid-based professor that not only works with our students on all aspects of their study abroad experience (questions, concerns, illnesses, travel, and homestays) but also teaches a few of the required courses for our students.
+Maria José will help students get acclimated to their new surroundings and direct them to the appropriate personnel or office that can assist them with any questions they may have.

 Course Information